MorpheusZero/go-heimdall/README.md

 ## Public Disclosure

-I originally wrote the first few versions of this library by hand **without** the use of AI.
+I originally wrote the first few versions of this library by hand **without** the use of AI (back in 2024).
 After I got it to a spot that I liked, for v4, I did use AI to help me identify bugs and offer suggestions on how to improve resilience and performance.
 This was all a labor of love and I used AI as a tool in helping me to generate some documentation and offer some aid with bug fixes.
 This tool has always been a personal tool that I use on my own projects for simplicity.
 If you find it useful in any capacity, feel free to use it, fork it, contribute, etc.

 ## Features